- DDOD Outreach

 - Why DDOD

---Ian Shelton, DDOD's Vice Chair & Resident Astronomer
+--Ian Shelton and Tuba Koktay, DDOD's Vice Chair & Resident Astronomers

 The David Dunlap Observatory lies nestled in the heart of Richmond Hill, Ontario, a city of 200,000 just north of Canada's largest city, Toronto.
 The 190-acre oasis of mature forests, pastures and springs is home to two distinct deer herds and an abundance of other wildlife, including a coyote pack, foxes, voles, rabbits, honey bees, many species of butterflies, and birds including hawks, owls, doves, crows and songbirds.
 The property represents the last and largest urban open green space in southern Richmond Hill.